aiven/devportal/docs/tools/cli/service.rst

   * - ``service_name``
     - The name of the service
   * - ``--service-type``
-    - The type of service; check :ref:`avn-cli-service-type` for more information
+    - The type of service; the :ref:`service types command <avn-cli-service-type>` has the available values
   * - ``--plan``
     - Aiven subscription plan name; check :ref:`avn-cloud-list` for more information
   * - ``--cloud``